-Other studies have shown similar results; there is a direct correlation between change effectiveness and the gap between benefits expected and benefits delivered.
+There is a direct correlation between change effectiveness and the gap between benefits expected and benefits delivered.
 Even an incremental investment in change management up front can generate accelerated success at the back end of a project.

 MI-GSO | PCUBED has compiled this list of “lessons learned” to help you get the mileage you are seeking out of your change management efforts.
 It also serves to act as a reminder of the activities to go through as you manage and communicate with your stakeholders.